gjpc/CombatAnalysis/README.md

 All coders, LUA enthusists and LoTRO Peeps are encouraged to fork this repository and particiapte!

+Update 4.8.11 Adra supplied a new French locale file, thanks Adra!

 Update 4.8.10 Add Brawlwer buffs to German and French files

 Update 4.8.9 Add Brawler to German and French files